-Traditional Chinese Medicine offers powerful treatment for the prevention and treatment of headaches, including migraines.
+Traditional Chinese Medicine (TCM) offers powerful treatment for the prevention and treatment of headaches, including migraines.
 Diagnosis is based on the overall health of the patient as well as the nature of the headache.
-Although TCM recognizes many different types of headache, the root cause is always depletion of Qi, the vital energy which flows around the body and regulates health by maintaining harmony, balance and order.
+Although TCM recognises many different types of headache, the root cause is always depletion of Qi, the vital energy which flows around the body and regulates health by maintaining harmony, balance and order.

 Acupuncture has a long tradition of treating migraine and other headaches and its efficacy in this regard is well documented.
 Clinical trials show a significant decrease in the number of headaches and their duration after acupuncture treatment.
 Most patients get some degree of relief after a single treatment.
 Multiple treatments are generally required to clear the underlying body imbalance – normally two a week for 4-6 weeks is recommended.

 Chinese Herbal Medicine is also an extremely effective treatment for migraine and other headaches.
 It is used in conjunction with acupuncture.
 Its power lies in its ability to balance the body.
 It reduces pain, the duration and frequency of the headaches and is very effective in preventing the onset of headaches.

 The duration of Chinese herbal treatment depends on the patient’s response, but generally one to two months treatment is required to clear the symptoms and restore balance to the body.
 TCM places great importance on diet and lifestyle when addressing the causes of migraine and other headaches and your GinSen Practitioner will advise you appropriately.
 Factors to be considered include reducing stress, exercising regularly and eating healthily.
 Foods which trigger the onset of headaches should be avoided.
 Depending on the individual, these can include: dairy products, chocolate, spices, wheat, greasy foods, alcohol, coffee and sugar.